aspose-pdf/Aspose.PDF-Documentation/net/working-with-facades/pdfviewer/working-with-pdf-printing-facades/_index.md

         }
 ```

-## Printing PDF to an XPS Printer (Facades)

-You can print a PDF file to an XPS printer, or some other soft printer for that matter, using the [PdfViewer](https://apireference.aspose.com/net/pdf/aspose.pdf.facades/pdfviewer) class.
-In order to do that, create an object of the PdfViewer class and open the PDF file using the BindPdf method.
-You can set different print settings using the PrinterSettings and PageSettings classes.
-You also need to set the PrinterName property to the XPS or other soft printer you have installed.

-Finally, use PrintDocumentWithSettings method to print the PDF to XPS or other soft printer.
-The following code snippet shows you how to print the PDF file to an XPS printer.

-{{< gist "aspose-pdf" "4a12f0ebd453e7f0d552ed6658ed3253" "Examples-CSharp-AsposePdfFacades-Printing-PrintoXPSPrinter-PrintoXPSPrinter.cs" >}}

-When printing a PDF files that contains text and you want the contents to appear as text instead of vector graphics, please try using the following code snippets.

-### Fonts not Embedded

-If the document does not contain embedded fonts, it is possible to embed system fonts into the document at the point of printing.

-{{< gist "aspose-pdf" "4a12f0ebd453e7f0d552ed6658ed3253" "Examples-CSharp-AsposePdfFacades-Printing-PrintoXPSPrinter-FontsNotEmbedded.cs" >}}

-### Fonts Embedded

-For documents that have embedded fonts, the quality can be improved and fonts are embedded to the document.
-Aspose.PDF has a feature that allows you to substitute embedded fonts with system fonts.

 ## Hiding Print Dialog

 Aspose.PDF for .NET allows you to hide the print dialog.
 For this use [PrintPageDialog](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdfviewer/properties/printpagedialog) method.